munificent/craftinginterpreters/book/control-flow.md

 An `if` statement has an expression for the condition then a statement to execute if the condition is truthy.
 Optionally, it may also have an `else` keyword and a statement to execute if the condition is falsey.
-The <span name="if-ast">syntax tree node</span> has fields for each of those three pieces:
+The <span name="if-ast">syntax tree node</span> has fields for each of those three pieces.

 ^code if-ast (1 before, 1 after)